ConsenSys-Academy/supply-chain-exercise/README.md

   - [ ] should have an skuCount
     <details><summary>click for hint</summary>

     The contract will keep track of the [sku](https://en.wikipedia.org/wiki/Stock_keeping_unit)s in our supply chain.
-Each item we sell will have a unique sku number.
+Each item for sale will have a unique sku number.
 Lets implment that as a counter, called `skuCounter`

       - remove the `.skip` modifier to enable this test to begin